School is out, forever. Time to party!

 Gaming Against Violence recognized as Top-50 Innovator

-The nonprofit program that produced this game was selected as a Classy Awards Finalist for its innovative approach to violence prevention through games.
-Learn more about Gaming Against Violence.
+The nonprofit program that produced this game was recognized as a Top-50 program in the U.S. for its innovative approach to violence prevention through games.

 About Crossing Boundaries